stackblitz/docs/CONTRIBUTING.md

 # Contributor Manual

 We welcome contributions from folks from all skill levels and expertise.
-We are especially welcoming to new programmers and to those with a keen interest in growing as technical writers or DocOps engineers.
+We are especially welcoming to new programmers and to those withdchange a keen interest in growing as technical writers or DocOps engineers.

 ---